Aetheron402/aetheron-frontend/README.md

 ## Backend (Private)

-The frontend communicates with the private backend, which handles:
+The frontend communicates with a private backend, which handles:

 - On-chain payment verification
 - USDC and AETH price routing